Dvlv/toolbox-gui/README.md

 (Icons may differ based on your icon theme)

+## Flatpak
+Clone or download this repo, `cd` into the folder, then install like so:

+### From Binary
+- `flatpak install --user toolbox-gui.flatpak`

+### Build From Source
+- Install `flatpak-builder` (probably in a Toolbox)
+- `flatpak-builder --user --install --force-clean build-dir co.uk.dvlv.toolbox-gui.yml`
+- `flatpak run co.uk.dvlv.toolbox-gui`

-## Running
+## Running (Standalone script)
 Clone this repo, then execute `./toolbox-gui`.
 A Silverblue / Kinoite installation should come with the necessary python dependencies out-of-the-box.

-## Flatpak (Work In Progress!)
-- `flatpak-builder --user --install --force-clean build-dir co.uk.dvlv.toolbox-gui.yml`
-- `flatpak run co.uk.dvlv.toolbox-gui`

 ## TODO
 - [ ] Check Kinoite